Wizex/AsciiConverter/README.md

 # AsciiConverter
-I wrote this when i was 16-17 years
+I wrote this when i was 16-17 years.

 How to use: